jadenScali/noter/README.md

      rm -rf whisper.cpp
      ```

+     NOTE: The first time the speech-to-text model is ran it will be slow because it's optimising for your hardware

 4. **Setup AI features using OpenAI**

    Create an openAI account and follow these [instructions](https://help.openai.com/en/articles/8867743-assign-api-key-permissions) to generate an API key